01MPopa/Neuron-Synapse-Prediction/README.md

 # Neuron-Synapse-Prediction
-Using machine learning to predict whether a synapse will form based on axonal-dendritic proximity
+Using machine learning to predict whether a synapse will be formed based on axonal-dendritic proximity